 Architecture, the third block of the four blocks for your business, has just a few parts.
 Business development or marketing system.
 Business development, sales.
 Marketing, getting your business to talk about itself when you’re not around.

-Operations Planning is vital and very important to understand all the steps that your business has from the time the phone rings or you get an e-mail, till the time you get paid.
+Operations Planning is vital and very important to understand all the steps that your business has from the time the phone rings or you get an e-mail, to the time you get paid.
 What they look like, and that helps you define what job roles or where people should fit in your business as it grows.
 Human capital HR, what you do with people.
-The care and feeding of the other animals that you keep in your zoo, that’s a business, and team , and management development.
-Growing people’s skills and getting them better at their job and making sure that they work very well and very effectively for the business.
+The care and feeding of the other animals that you keep in your zoo, that’s a business, and team, and management development.
+Growing people’s skills and getting them better at their job and making sure that they work very well and very effective for the business.

 Getting better at what it is you do and getting people to follow you during difficult times.

 What people are born to be good at as opposed to what they learn to be good at as well.

 Now, these four fundamental building blocks are essential to your business.
 And if there is any block that is not working very well, very efficient, or you don’t have a good handle on, that’s causing a great deal of stretch, constraint, or hurt inside your business.
 Each one of these blocks has parts, and if those parts of that block you don’t understand, don’t know what to do, or can’t make sense of, or they’re not working very, very well.
 Again, causes your business to strain, stretch and pull itself apart.
 So, if any of these pieces aren’t in alignment, and the four blocks are not lined up effectively in your business, and you don’t know what they all are and the parts that make them up, then you’re not doing your business a really good service, right?